memphis-tools/oc_projet10_rest_framework/README.md

     Before execute any test you should pay attention to the pytest.ini file.

-    To execute all the tests: `pytest tests -v`
+    To execute all the tests: `pytest tests -v` or `pytest tests -vs`

     To execute specific tests:
     `pytest -v tests/test_users.py`, `pytest -v tests/test_projects.py`, `pytest -v tests/test_issues.py`, `pytest -v tests/test_comments.py`

-    Unset the DJANGO_ENVIRONMENT
+    Once you ran it, unset the DJANGO_ENVIRONMENT

     `unset DJANGO_ENVIRONMENT`